enforcd/storm/README.md

       * **Trusted VPN Services**
       * [Nuclear Fallout](https://www.nfoservers.com/)
       * [OVH](https://www.ovh.com/world/)
- * change the name of the buttons
+ * Must change the name of the buttons and other corresponding items to fit the names on your .NET Form
    * where it says "guna2button___" or "Method___"
-   * Feel free to change what ever you want
- * Must run in admin mode for the script to work
+   * change nameform to the form of your own .NET Framework Project